wingo/whippet/doc/manual.md

 compile-time options defined as when compiling the collector.
-Additionally those compilation units should include the "attributes" header for the collector in question, namely `semi-attrs.h`, `bdw-attrs.h`, or `whippet-attrs.h`.
-For example, for parallel generational whippet, you might have:
+Additionally those compilation units should include the "attributes" header for the collector in question, namely `semi-attrs.h`, `bdw-attrs.h`, `pcc-attrs.h`, or `mmc-attrs.h`.
+For example, for parallel generational mmc, you might have:

 ```
 $(COMPILE) -DGC_PARALLEL=1 -DGC_GENERATIONAL=1 -DGC_PRECISE_ROOTS=1 \
-  -include whippet-attrs.h -o my-program.o -c my-program.c
+  -include mmc-attrs.h -o my-program.o -c my-program.c
 ```

 ### Linking the collector into your program